 Entering the game, the Lions had scored seven goals in the first seven games, but finished with five in a 5-0 rout.

-Only one of the seven goals had been in the first half, but they scored three in the first stanza on Sunday, including one only 4:03 into the game.
+Only one of the seven goals had been in the first half, but they scored three in the first stanza, including one only 4:03 into the game.
 That ended a scoreless drought of 222:22 in the first half of games.
 The only other first half goal prior to that had been in the season-opener at No. 16 Old Dominion.

 The Nittany Lions also had 29 shots, 22 on goal, the most since last Sept.
 19 vs. Georgetown when they had a whopping 36 shots and 24 on goal.